 I shall listen to you.
 I shall hear you.
 We'll explore your life values and learn how they inform your work.
 Truthfully, I do not consider myself a coach, but the term is useful for orientation purposes—a place to land.
 What I offer is better described as collaborative exploration.

 Using story-telling, metaphor and movement, and guided by purpose, courage, service, gratitude and the spirit of abundance, we'll dance together.
 We'll discover effective ways for showing up for others, and a way of leading that comes from the heart.

 I offer one-to-one or small group consulting sessions.
 Our work will be an exploration of self—more essentially, self in relation to others.
 The focus of the work is to open up possibilities for your future.

 Your first session is a gift.
 It is a discovery process to see if we can create a longer-term relationship.
 Should we be in agreement, and wish to continue, we'll negotiate a compensation arrangement that works for both parties.

-I prefer to work face-to-face but for one-to-one work I am happy to work remotely via video for those living outside the Bay Area.
+I prefer to work face-to-face but for one-to-one work I am happy to work remotely via video for those living further than fifty miles from London.
 Small group work is only offered in person.
 Recommended group size is 3-5 persons.

 to learn more about my approach to personal coaching.